This page provides information about the three ecological classification systems.

 Marine Environment Classification

 The 2005 Marine Environment Classification (or MEC for short) classifies New Zealand’s Exclusive Economic Zone (EEZ) into an ecosystem-based, spatial framework.
 The MEC uses eight physical factors (for example, depth, sea-surface temperature, seabed slope, tidal current, and annual solar radiation) to classify and map marine areas that have a similar environmental character.
 The marine environments can be mapped to different levels of detail, ranging from two to more than 70 marine environment groups.

 The MEC is available on the MfE Data Service.

 The Demersal Fish Community Classification uses an extensive set of research data about trawling to model the distribution of 122 demersal fish species (species that live near the sea floor).
 This includes blue cod, hake, hoki, john dory, orange roughy, snapper, and tarakihi.

 This research data was used to estimate the abundance of fish in each species across New Zealand’s entire EEZ, including at sites for which trawl data was not available.
 These estimations enabled areas with a similar composition of species to be classified together.

 The Demersal Fish Community Classification shows the geographic distribution of particular demersal fish communities, and describes their composition (the types of fish that live in the area) and the environmental conditions in which the fish occur.

 Find out more

-For more information on the Demersal Fish Community Classification, see the associated technical report [Department of Conservation website].
+For more information on the Demersal Fish Community Classification, see the associated technical report: Development of a demersal fish community classification for New Zealand's exclusive economic zone [Department of Conservation website].